smucclaw/eu-ai-act/act.md

 7. Providers or prospective providers shall notify the national market surveillance authority in the Member State(s) where the testing in real world conditions is to be conducted or the European Data Protection Supervisor, as applicable, of the suspension or termination of the testing in real world conditions and the final outcomes.

-8. The provider and prospective provider shall be liable under applicable Union and Member States liability legislation for any damage caused to the subjects by reason of their participation in the testing in real world conditions.
+8. The provider and prospective provider shall be liable under applicable Union and Member States liability legislation for any damage caused to the subjects in the course of their participation in the testing in real world conditions.

 *Article 54b*